-Set x[rd].cursor to x[rd].cursor + imm.

 Write x[rd] to pc.

+Set pc.cursor to pc.cursor + imm.

 If x[rd].type != 1, write cnull to x[rd].

 '''

 5.2.
 Domain Crossing

 Domains in Capstone-RISC-V are individual software compartments that are protected by a safe context switching mechanism, i.e., domain crossing.
 The mechanism is provided by the CALL and RETURN instructions.